The Benefits of Vitamin D

 What is the most effective way to take vitamin D?

 With such high levels of deficiency, can we really afford not to take vitamin D supplements?
-The simple answer is no and I would recommend that all adults take D-Lux 3000 Spray by Better You during the winter months and change to D-Lux 1000 Spray during the summer months.
-This particular supplement is an oral spray and allows for vitamin D to be absorbed sublingually into the bloodstream avoiding the gastrointestinal route, which always results in lesser absorption of any nutrient.
-However, there any plenty of options worth exploring to boost your levels of vitamin D.
+The simple answer is no and I would recommend that all adults take D3000 Spray by Better You during the winter months and change to D1000 Spray by Better You during the summer months.
+This particular supplement is an oral spray and allows for vitamin D to be absorbed sublingually into the bloodstream avoiding the gastrointestinal route.
+However, there are plenty of options worth exploring to boost your levels of vitamin D including Vitamin D Zooki which provides liposomal vitamin D3 to ensure greater delivery of this vitamin to each and every gland within the body.